If you have difficulty accessing the information in this document, contact the TPWD Inland Fisheries Division for assistance.

 Inland Fisheries Division – Marshall District

-This is the authors' summary from a 21-page report.
+This is the authors' summary from a 24-page report.
 For a copy of the complete report, use the download link in the sidebar.

-Fish populations in Welsh Reservoir were surveyed in 2019 with an electrofishing survey.
-Historical data are presented with the 2019-2020 data for comparison.
-This report summarizes the results of the surveys and contains a fisheries management plan for the reservoir based on those findings.
+Fish populations in Lake Welsh were surveyed in 2021 and 2023 using an electrofishing survey.
+Anglers were surveyed from December 2023 through February 2024 with a creel survey.
+Historical data are presented with the 2020-2024 data for comparison.
+This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

 Reservoir Description

-Welsh Reservoir is a 1,333-acre cooling reservoir for coal-fueled power generation located on Swaunano Creek in the Big Cypress River Basin.
+Lake Welsh is a 1,333-acre cooling reservoir for coal-fueled power generation located on Swaunano Creek in the Big Cypress River Basin.
 The reservoir is in Titus County.
-Habitat features consist of standing timber, rocky shoreline, riprap, and native aquatic plants.
+Habitat features consist of standing timber, rocky shoreline, riprap, and aquatic vegetation.

 Management History

-Largemouth Bass is the primary sport fish in Welsh Reservoir.
+Largemouth Bass is the primary sport fish in Lake Welsh.
 Largemouth Bass have been managed under an 18-inch minimum length limit, 5 fish daily bag limit since September 1994.
-All other sport fishes in Welsh Reservoir have been managed with statewide regulations.
+All other sport fishes in Lake Welsh have been managed with statewide regulations.
 Florida Largemouth Bass stockings in 1975 and 1976 were successful in establishing the Florida Largemouth Bass genetics in the population.

 Fish Community

-- Prey species: Threadfin and Gizzard Shad were present in the reservoir though in low numbers similar to past surveys.
-Electrofishing catch rate of Bluegill increased from 2017 to 2019 but there were no Bluegill over 6-inches in length.
-Catch rates for Redear Sunfish were consistent from 2015 to 2019 with some individuals reaching 9-inches.
+- Prey species: Threadfin and Gizzard Shad were present in the reservoir in low abundance, similar to past surveys.
+Electrofishing catch rate of Bluegill increased considerably between 2021 and 2023.
+No Bluegill over 6-inches in length observed.
+Additional sunfish species were present at lower abundances.

-- Largemouth Bass: Largemouth Bass catch rate remained consistent in 2017 and 2019.
-The population was balanced with a good number of small fish (<8 inches), stock sized fish (>8 inches), and fish above the legal 18-inch limit.
+- Largemouth Bass: Largemouth Bass abundance remained high in 2021 and 2023.
+The population was balanced, with a good number of stock-sized fish (>8 inches), and fish above the legal 18-inch limit.
+All anglers interviewed at Lake Welsh targeted Largemouth Bass.

 Management Strategies

-- Additional vegetation surveys will be conducted from 2020-2022 to monitor non-native aquatic vegetation.
+- Additional vegetation surveys will be conducted annually from 2024-2027 to monitor non-native aquatic vegetation.

 - Largemouth Bass will continue to be managed under the current 18-inch minimum length limit while all other sport fish will be managed under statewide harvest regulations.